History of Norwich City F.C.: New millennium and centenary: 2000–today

 At the end of the 2013–14 season, Hughton's second as manager, shortly before Norwich were relegated back to the Championship, Hughton was replaced by former Norwich player Neil Adams.
 After a mediocre first half of the 2014–15 season, Adams resigned and Hamilton Academical manager Alex Neil was appointed in January 2015; at 33 years old, he was the second youngest manager in the Football League.
 The appointment reinvigorated Norwich's season and after narrowly missing out on automatic promotion back to the Premier League, victory in the 2015 Championship playoff final secured an immediate return to the top division of English football.
 During the 2015–16 season, former Shadow Chancellor Ed Balls was appointed chairman.
 At the end of that season, Norwich were relegated once more, to play in the 2016–17 EFL Championship.
 When it became clear that the club would not be promoted, Neil left his post and was replaced in May 2017 by German coach, Daniel Farke, on a two-year contract.

 In 2017/18, Farke's first season in charge saw Norwich finish in 14th place in the 2017–18 EFL Championship table.
 The 2018–19 season saw Norwich City promoted back to the Premier League, winning the title on the final day with a 2–1 win over Aston Villa at Villa Park.
 However, Norwich's stay in the Premier League was brief and the club were relegated a year later, finishing bottom and amassing just 21 points.
+They did reach the quarter-finals of the FA Cup after defeating Tottenham in a penalty shoot-out at the Tottenham Hotspur Stadium, but then exited the competition following defeat to Manchester United who triumphed 2–1 after extra time at Carrow Road.

+In the 2020-21 season, Norwich won the second tier title for the second time in three seasons.
+They sealed the title by defeating Reading 4–1 at Carrow Road.
+Much of the season had seen matches across The Championship played behind closed doors due to restrictions imposed by the UK government in response to the COVID-19 pandemic.
+In the summer transfer window, Norwich's most expensive purchases were Milot Rashica and Christos Tzolis, however they also sold Emi Buendia to Aston Villa for a club record £33m.
+On 6 November 2021, Norwich sacked manager Daniel Farke immediately after the club recorded their first win of the season away at Brentford.
+Dean Smith was announced as the new manager on 15 November 2021.
+The change of manager was to no avail as Norwich were relegated after a 2–0 defeat at Villa Park on 30 April 2022.